Your cart is currently empty!

 This gives you everything you need to prepare for and undertake any necessary changes in the audit plan.
 In the analysis step, a flowchart can be drawn up to show the energy flows of the system being audited.

-An overview of unit operations, important process steps, areas of material and energy use, and sources of waste generation should all be included in this chart.
-This seems like a skippable step, but trust us it will make things much easier later on.
+An overview of important process steps, unit operations, sources of waste generation, and areas of material and energy use should all be included in this chart.
+This seems like a skippable step but trust us it will make things much easier later on.

 The first step to finding ways to boost your facility’s energy efficiency is to plan a walk-through audit.